 He is passionate about historic preservation and is a member of the Kentucky Trust for Historic Preservation for Mount Pleasant and the Mount Pleasant Restoration Project Team.

 Scott is an avid hiker, traveler, woodworker, musician and leader in his local Bible study church group.
 He and his wife Gina enjoy a large blended family, and his three adult daughters have large families of their own.

-I felt the power of family’s stories that gave me a foundation to know I can accomplish anything if I set my mind to it.
-But, I also felt lost in how to get started or who to ask for help.
-I felt lost because I was starting from scratch instead of building on the foundation that my family had worked so hard for but had nothing to show for it.
-I determined, in my life, I would turn that around.
+I felt the power of my family’s stories.
+It laid a foundation for me to know I can accomplish anything if I set my mind to it.
+I also felt lost in how to get started or who to ask for help.
+I felt I was starting from scratch instead of building on the legacy that my family had worked so hard for but had nothing to show for it.
+I determined that, in my life, I would turn that around.
 I want to turn it around for you too.
-You worked hard so you can give a better starting place to your children and grandchildren.
+You worked hard to provide a better starting place to your children and grandchildren.
 I want that for you, too.